ServerContainers/rsync/README.md

 # rsync
-rsync - freshly complied from official stable releases on debian:sid
+rsync - freshly complied from official stable releases on `alpine`

 # Source Code
 Check the following link for a new version: https://www.samba.org/ftp/rsync/src/